-For our Annual Conference in 2020, we are offering something for the first time: a combined meeting of the Oregon Birding Association and the Washington Ornithological Society in Astoria, Ore.
-For the Oregon group, this year is their 40th Anniversary, and for WOS, this is the 32nd annual gathering.
+For our Annual Conference in 2021, we are offering something for the first time: a combined meeting of the Oregon Birding Association and the Washington Ornithological Society in Astoria, Ore.
 We want to have the opportunity to share our joy in birding with some great field trips, wonderful social time and a couple of fine evening programs.
-Detailed information is provided below.
-(Final field trip listings, leaders and descriptions will appear on the websites in about a month.)
+Detailed information is provided below as it becomes available.

 Planning for a group of something like 200 birders has presented some challenges!
 For example, early morning organizing of field trip carpools will occur at the program and dinner venue, the Clatsop County Fairgrounds, which is 10-15 minutes from downtown Astoria and the major hotels.
 The fairgrounds does provide plenty of room and secure parking for the day, which we haven’t been able to arrange elsewhere.

 For our evening programs and meals on Friday and Saturday, again, for a larger group, we needed plenty of elbow room and a kitchen that provides everything our caterer will need: the Exhibition Hall at the fairgrounds has those features and is easy to find.
 Birders being patient, adaptable and geographically intuitive, we anticipate that all will find their way just fine.

 Finally, for our two evening programs, we’re offering presentations by two of the most respected and appreciated ornithologists in the country.
 Friday evening, Dr. Dennis Paulson will present his “Stump the Experts” program that WOS members are delighted to share with their OBA friends: it will be a fun challenge in bird ID for every birder.